virtual-labs/exp-cube-test-iitd/experiment/aim.md

-# Aim

-To determine the compressive strength of concrete as per IS:516
+#### To determine the compressive strength of concrete as per IS:516